danielabouassalyy/cst8917-lab4/README.md

 ### Architecture Overview

-Our solution is a fully serverless, real-time pipeline:

 1. **Event Hub** (`eh-cst8917-trips`) collects incoming trip JSON messages.
 2. **Logic App** (`la-cst8917-tripmonitor`) polls the hub every minute, or can be manually triggered for a demo.